What is a typical male hair loss pattern?

 Find out which hair loss solution is right for you.
 The best way to get all your hair loss questions answered is to schedule a complimentary, private, no-obligation consultation where you can receive straightforward, up-to-date answers to your hair loss questions.

-Call us 972-490-7766 or use the HAIR CONSULTATION form with any questions or concerns.
+Please call 972-490-7766 or use the CONTACT form with any questions or concerns.
 BY APPOINTMENT ONLY.